-This range should be used for most city and highway driving, it provides the smoothest upshifts, downshifts, and best fuel economy.
-However, select the "3" range when frequent transmission shifting occurs while using the DRIVE range, such as when operating the vehicle under heavy loading conditions, (i.e., in hilly terrain, traveling into strong headwinds, or while towing heavy trailers).
-Under these conditions, using the "3" range will improve performance and extend transmission life by reducing excessive shifting and heat build-up.
+This range should be used for most city and highway driving.
+It provides the smoothest upshifts and downshifts, and the best fuel economy.
+The transmission automatically upshifts through underdrive first, second, third, and fourth gears, direct fifth gear and overdrive sixth gear.
+The DRIVE position provides optimum driving characteristics under all normal operating conditions.

+When frequent transmission shifting occurs (such as when operating the vehicle under heavy loading conditions, in hilly terrain, traveling into strong head winds, or while towing heavy trailers), use the AutoStick® mode (refer to "AutoStick®" in "Starting And Operating" for further information) to select a lower gear range.
+Under these conditions, using a lower gear range will improve performance and extend transmission life by reducing excessive shifting and heat buildup.